-Data science is the core of cogent environmental solutions.
-Inquire today for Summer 2022 admission.
+Use data science to advance environmental solutions.
+Inquire today for Summer 2024 admission.

 Master of Environmental Data Science

 The Master of Environmental Data Science (MEDS) degree at Bren is an 11-month professional degree program focused on using data science to advance solutions to environmental problems.